 The Organ Appeal

-Many of the greatest organists have played on the Selby Abbey Hill.
-However, it was the three iconic LP recordings, in the early 1960s, by the Italian Virtuoso Fernando Germani which made the organ internationally renowned.
+Many celebrated concert organists have played on the Selby Abbey Hill.
+But it was the three iconic LP recordings in the early 1960s by the Italian virtuoso Fernando Germani, arguably the greatest organist of all time, which spread the instrument’s stunning sound around the world.

 Use the controller below to watch.